Bounding the QCD Equation of State with the Lattice

 \section{Path integral and phase quenching}

+Here we review the proof that the pressure from the phase-quenched theory is a strict upper bound on the original theory.
+The proof as we formulate it is due to Cohen \cite{Cohen:2003ut}, though the underlying ideas are older \cite{Alford:1998sd}.
 The partition function of QCD at a small finite temperature $T = 1/\beta$ in a box with a large volume $V$ and with quark chemical potentials $\mu_q$ is \footnote{The integral as written requires either gauge fixing or a restriction that $\mathcal{D} G_\mu$ should be understood only to run over distinct affine connections, but this point is not relevant here, since the fermionic determinants are our main focus.}

 Because $\Dslash+m_q$ and $\mu_q \gamma^0$ have different $\gamma^5$-Hermiticity \cite{deForcrand:2009zkb}, each determinant is complex.
 Phase quenching is the replacement of $Z$ with